What is the Doctoral College

 The Doctoral College management group meets every other month.
 The minutes of this group are received by Vice Principal for Research Advisory Group (VPRAG): the Vice Principal and Faculty Deans for Research will make decisions on any recommendations made by the Group, and/or refer them to Queen Mary Senior Executive (QMSE), Senate or one of its boards as appropriate.
 The group is tasked with:

-- Oversight of the management and administration of PhD students at Queen Mary.
+- Oversight of the management and administration of PGR students at Queen Mary.

-- Oversight of PhD student destinations and careers.
+- Oversight of PGR student destinations and careers.

 - Oversight of research development and supervisor development, ensuring that the best possible use of internal and external resources.